 Principle 1 – Prioritising Customer Security: We aim to provide an unattractive environment to fraudsters.

-Principle 2 – Balanced Fraud Risk Management: With keeping in mind our customers operational demands and customer experience, we adopt a balanced approach to fraud risk management with the aim to minimise fraud losses.
+Principle 2 – Balanced Fraud Risk Management: Keeping in mind our customers’ operational demands and customer experience, we adopt a balanced approach to fraud risk management with the aim to minimise fraud losses.

-Principle 3 – Investment in Technology and People: Continuous investment in technology and internal training to ensure we stay ahead of fraudsters, ensuring our customer’ assets are safeguarded and providing the customers with knowledge and tools to protect themselves.
+Principle 3 – Investment in Technology and People: We continuously invest in technology and training to ensure we remain ahead of fraudsters, keep our customers’ assets safeguarded and provide customers with the knowledge and tools they require to protect themselves.

-Principle 4 – Customer Cooperation.
-We impose strict reporting and compliance responsibilities on our customers and provide around-the-clock support to assist our customers and their customers with any financial fraud queries.
+Principle 4 – Customer Cooperation: We impose strict reporting and compliance responsibilities on our customers and provide support to assist our customers and their customers with any financial fraud queries.

 Fraudsters use a variety of tactics to steal your money.
-The FCA reports that Authorised Push Payment (APP) fraud and Investment Fraud are especially prevalent right now.
-Here are some of the most common scams:
+The FCA reports that Authorised Push Payment (APP) fraud and investment fraud are especially prevalent right now.
+Below are some of the most common types of scams:

-APP (Authorised Push Payment) Fraud: In this scam, someone tricks you into sending money directly to their account posing as a genuine payee.
-It could have a myriad of forms, the most widespread of which are:
+APP Fraud: In this type of scam, someone manipulates, deceives or persuades you into sending money directly to their account posing as a genuine payee.
+It could take a myriad of forms, the most widespread of which are:

-Impersonation Fraud: You get a call supposedly from your bank, the police, or a tech company like Microsoft.
-The scammer claims there’s a problem with your account and tells you to urgently transfer money to a “safe” account (which they control).
+Impersonation Fraud: You receive a call supposedly from your bank, the police, or a tech company, such as Microsoft.
+The scammer claims there is a problem with your account and requests you to urgently transfer money to a “safe” account (which they control).

 Protect yourself: Never rush.
-Hang up and call the company directly (using a number from their official website) to verify the situation.
+Hang up and call the bank/authority/company directly (on a number from their official website) to verify the situation.

 Invoice Scam: You receive an invoice that looks just like one from a real supplier.
 But the bank details have been changed, so your payment goes straight to the fraudster.

 Protect yourself: Scrutinise invoices carefully.
-Check if the sender’s email address matches the website address of the company it says it’s from – hover your cursor over the sender’s name to reveal the true address.
+Check if the senders email address matches the website address of the supplier it says it is from – hover your cursor over the senders name to reveal the true address.

-Advance Fee Scam and Others: You’re promised a huge lottery win, inheritance, or prize, but first you have to pay a fee.
+Advance Fee Scam and Others: You are promised a huge lottery win, inheritance, or prize, but first you have to pay a fee.
 Once you pay, the scammer disappears.

-Protect yourself: Be aware of special sale items at ‘too good to be true’ prices or lotteries you haven’t entered.
+Protect yourself: Be aware of special sale items at ‘too good to be true’ prices or lotteries you have not entered.

 Investment Scam: You see ads for get-rich-quick crypto or forex schemes on social media.
-You might even be contacted by someone claiming to be a successful investor offering you tips.
+You may even be contacted by someone claiming to be a successful investor offering you tips.

 Protect yourself: Be skeptical of offers that seem too good to be true – high returns for a low risk.
 Do thorough research before investing, and only use reputable exchanges.

 Money Mule: Fraudsters often try to recruit money mules by promising quick cash for simple tasks.
-They might advertise fake job openings or approach you directly online.
-Here’s how it works: The fraudster makes it seem like a legitimate opportunity to earn extra money.
+They may advertise fake job openings or approach you directly online.
+Here is how it works: The fraudster makes it appear like a legitimate opportunity to earn extra money.
 You receive funds into your account and are instructed to transfer them elsewhere or withdraw cash.
 The money you handled was stolen.
 You could face criminal charges and lose your own money.

 Protect Yourself: Watch out for anyone asking to borrow your bank account, or offering easy money.
 If it looks too good to be true, it usually is.
-Don’t let criminals trick you into moving money illegally, you can become an accomplice to fraud and face criminal charges.
+Do not let criminals trick you into moving money illegally, you can become an accomplice to fraud and face criminal charges.

 Money Mules – National Crime Agency: Money Mules – National Crime Agency

-Protect Yourself: While links in emails or texts from family or friends may be fine, don’t click on any link (or open attachments) in unsolicited emails or in texts you weren’t expecting.
+Protect Yourself: While links in emails or texts from family or friends may be fine, do not click on any link (or open attachments) in unsolicited emails or in texts you were not expecting.

-Remote Access / Hacked Account: In this scam, fraudsters convince you to give them remote access to your computer or phone.
-They might pretend to be tech support from a well-known company or claim your device has a virus.
+Remote Access / Hacked Account: In this type of scam, fraudsters convince you to give them remote access to your computer or phone.
+They may pretend to be tech support from a well-known company or claim your device has a virus.

-Protect Yourself: Don’t let someone you don’t know have access to your computer, especially remotely over the phone (not face-to-face).
+Protect Yourself: Do not allow someone you do not know access your computer, especially remotely over the phone (not face-to-face).

 Remember, fraudsters rely on your trust.
 Stay sceptical, do your research, and never make decisions based on pressure or fear.
 If something feels wrong, it probably is.
-Don’t ignore that gut feeling, even if you can’t quite pinpoint why you’re suspicious.
+Do not ignore that gut feeling, even if you cannot quite pinpoint why you are suspicious.

 Behavior.
-Fraudsters aren’t just after your money – they’re playing mind games to trick you.
+Fraudsters are not just after your money – they are playing mind games to trick you.
 Watch out for these common tactics:

 Fake email addresses.
 Fraudsters often use email addresses that look almost – but not quite – like official ones.
-Always check the domain name carefully (the part after the “@”).
-Genuine communications from MAAYAN PAYMENTS LTD will always come from an address ending @m-pay.me
+Always check the domain carefully (the part of the email address after the “@” symbol).
+Genuine communications from MAAYAN will always come from an email address with domain “maayanpayments.com”.

 Fake Documents.
 Fraudsters are experts at forgery.
 They can easily create documents with official-looking logos, fake invoices, bank statements, or even official government notices that look surprisingly real.